andrew/ultimate-awesome/README.md

 - [awesome-unreal](https://github.com/Coop56/awesome-unreal) - Awesome Unreal Engine 5.
 - [awesome-linux-apps](https://github.com/cuongnd9/awesome-linux-apps) - 🚀 A list of awesome applications for 🐧 Linux distributions.
 - [awesome-g0v](https://github.com/g0v/awesome-g0v) - A curated list of g0v projects.
-- [awesome-efficient-aigc](https://github.com/htqin/awesome-efficient-aigc) - A list of papers, docs, codes about efficient AIGC.
-This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
-Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-text-summarization](https://github.com/luopeixiang/awesome-text-summarization) - Text summarization starting from scratch.
-- [Awesome-Medical-Healthcare-Dataset-For-LLM](https://github.com/onejune2018/Awesome-Medical-Healthcare-Dataset-For-LLM) - A curated list of popular Datasets, Models and Papers for LLMs in Medical/Healthcare.
 - [awesome-metamask-snaps](https://github.com/piotr-roslaniec/awesome-metamask-snaps) - A curated list of awesome MetaMask Snaps related resources.
 - [awesome](https://github.com/tendermint/awesome) - Collection of resources for all things Tendermint.
 - [awesome-adaptive-computation](https://github.com/koayon/awesome-adaptive-computation) - A curated reading list of research in Adaptive Computation, Dynamic Compute & Mixture of Experts (MoE).